I have worked with a renowned Mutual Funds company for many years. So thought of sharing the basics of Mutual Funds.

 As many of us do not have experience investing directly in instruments like shares, debentures, etc., we can choose Mutual Funds.
 Fund Managers have the required expertise to manage our investments to yield better returns.
 Nevertheless, we should always carefully read the Mutual Fund offer document to understand the risk profile completely before investing.

-The biggest benefit of a Mutual Fund in India and around the world is that it allows us to invest indirectly in shares, bonds, etc., with the help of experienced fund managers.
+The biggest benefit of a Mutual Funds around the world is that it allows us to invest indirectly in shares, bonds, etc., with the help of experienced fund managers.
 However, we should always keep in mind that our capital is subject to market risks.
 We may not even get our original investment back if markets are negative, and our original invested amount can erode with the declining stock markets.
 Therefore, we must invest wisely with a long-term horizon and keep track of our investment to get desired results.

-There are various types of Mutual Funds available in India with different investment and return objectives.
+There are various types of Mutual Funds available with different investment and return objectives.
 We must carefully read the offer document to ensure that the fund's investment objective matches our requirements.
 We should also ensure to invest in more than one fund to diversify our risk.
 Below are different types of Mutual Funds:

 - Equities Fund - Underlying Investments are Shares (High Risk & High Returns Potential)